The Twenty-One Balloons (sometimes stylized as The 21 Balloons) is a 1947 children's comedy-adventure novel by William Pene Du Bois.

 - One-Letter Name: The Krakatoans all take alphabetical names from A to T. Sherman is discouraged from doing the same, as being called "U" would lead to pronoun confusion.

-- Steam Punk: Many of the island's inventions fit right in with steampunk sensibilities.
+- Steampunk: Many of the island's inventions run on steam.

-- Threatening Shark: A school of them appears under the professor as his balloon is on the verge of crashing into the sea.
+- Threatening Shark: A school of sharks appears under the professor as his balloon is on the verge of crashing into the sea.

 - Very Loosely Based on a True Story: Krakatoa is a real volcanic island that did explosively erupt in 1883, briefly encircling the entire planet with its debris.